AndrewBrehmAtDialexa/MVVMExample/README.md

   * call `takeSnapshot(for: uut)`

 ## Snapshot Flow: BaseSnapshotTest - what this does
+> BaseSnapshotTest TL;DR: SnapshotTesting puts all baseline snapshots into the folder of the Test file that ran it (as well as the failures).
+This is a bit unorganized.
+BaseSnapshotTest aggregates everything into ONE folder (dictated by the `SNAPSHOT_REFERENCE_DIR` environmental var set earlier.
+It ALSO generates the DIFF between the baseline image and the faliure image and gives you access to it.
+SnapshotTesting generates these, but places them in inconvenient locations.
+BaseSnapshotTest gathers everything together for simple usage.
 * Test is Run
 * BaseSnapshotTest > `setUp()`
   * This goes through and deletes the files for that specific snapshot.
 This is so that if the issue was solved and the snapshot matches the baseline there isn't an extra file sitting around.